An [Updated] Introduction to SiteGround | WordPress Hosting20th November 2018 Updated: 27th November 2020

 We list this first because it has been the most impressive aspect.
 The support, when required, is prompt (always), courteous, efficient and generally returns a positive outcome.
 If you feel you may need support in migrating your current account, setting up your hosting etc., then you will not be disappointed.

-Update: A year on from the original post, the quality of support still ranks as excellent.
+Update 2020: 2 years on from the original post, the quality of support still ranks as excellent.
 Technical assistance was only required a couple of times with issues sorted timely & professionally.

 We’ve had an almost uninterrupted service since day 1 on our ‘platform’.
 Once our sites are optimised they run quickly and smoothly.
 On a day-to-day basis we do not have to worry about the mechanics of our sites being available online.